 The Best of the Veneto: The DOCG’s

-At last count, The Veneto has 15 DOCG’s.
-Read on to learn more about them, then try a quiz, if you dare!
+At last count, The Veneto has 14 DOCG’s.
+Read on to learn more about them!

 Amarone della Valpolicella: Amarone della Valpolicella received its DOCG in 2009.
 Amarone is a well-known version of Valpolicella made using the partially dried grape process known as apassimento.
 The grapes used for Amarone must be dried until December 1st following the harvest.
 The wine must also be aged for two years from the 1st of January following the vintage.
 (Riserva versions must be aged 4 years from November 1st of the vintage year.)
 The minimum alcohol percentage of Amarone della Valpolicella is 14%.
 While technically considered a dry wine, small amounts of residual sugar are allowed; the amount allowed is in proportion to the amount of alcohol with higher alcohol wines allowed slightly larger amounts of R.S.
 Interesting factoid: Along with the 2009 DOCG decree, Molinara is no longer a required component of Amarone della Valpolicella, although it may be used in small amounts for blending.